MBA Recommendation Letter Guide: All You Need to Know

 To add value and weightage to the points made, the recommender can include specific examples or instances from real-life scenarios where the applicant must have shown such qualities.
 They can also compare them with their colleagues or students (in the case of a non-working candidate) to highlight a certain level of competence shown by the applicant.

-Finally, the recommendation letter should conclude that the applicant is the most suitable candidate for the MBA programme at their institution and that, with their existing knowledge and skills, they will only add more value to the classrooms.
+Finally, the recommendation letter should conclude that the applicant is the most suitable candidate for the MBA programme at their institution and that, with their existing knowledge and skills, they will only add more value to the classroom.
 If needed, you can help out your recommender by showing them an MBA recommendation letter example.

 Tips to Get a Recommendation Letter